azimuttapp/azimutt/libs/serde-aml/docs/README.md

 This page will give you an overview of how to use it, follow links for the exhaustive specification.

-One last things, AML [comments](./comment.md) are single line and start with `#`, so you know them as they are in many places 😉
+One last thing, AML [comments](./comment.md) are single line and start with `#`, so you know them as they are in many places 😉

 ## Entities